 There is also a QuickBar to quickly add new items like boards, lists, and items.

-It is currently a working Beta project with many of the planned features in place.
-I am currently using it daily to track my projects and bugs.
+It is very stable project with many of the planned features in place.
+I am currently using it daily to track my programming projects, churches (I'm a missionary in Thailand), schedules, events, bugs, and anything you would make a todo list to track.
 It is currently a complete keyboard program without any drag & drop features.
 The keyboard hotkeys work similarly to NeoVim and Vim modal systems.
 But, in the Personal Kanban program, the cursor (highlighted lists or items and tabs for the boards) control the action of each key.

 It is built using Wails 2 and Go.
 Once they are installed on your system, you can run it using: